daveho/EasySandbox/README.md

 problems for programs that use C library functions to read from stdin, but programs that use the `read` system call to read from the stdin file descriptor may not be able to read the first byte of input.

+The EasySandbox shared library implements its own `exit` function, because glibc's invokes the `exit_group` system call, which is not allowed by SECCOMP.  `atexit` is currently not supported.

+EasySandbox is not intended to be used for multithreaded programs.